 We delivered an all-inclusive annual multi-sport, pan disability residential sports camp held at Badaguish Activity Centre.
 The camp was for four days long, very positive and intensive for participants and a great chance for carer respite sustained directly through time away at camp.

 We hosted a Family Camp in Scotland for families of children with a serious life-limiting illness/disability.
 Camp was based at Tulliallan Police College, Fife from 26th – 28th April 2019 inclusive, (3 days, 2 nights).

 Camp provided respite and fun for carers and children alike.

-We provided two breaks for children with cancer and leukaemia and their families, one to Haggerston Castle Family Caravan Park and another to Hilton Coylumbridge near Aviemore.
+We provided two breaks for groups of children with cancer and leukaemia and their families, one to Haggerston Castle Family Caravan Park and another to Hilton Coylumbridge near Aviemore.

-This allowed them to relax and have fun as a family, but also to meet others in the same situation as them.
+This allowed them to relax and have fun as a family but also to meet others in the same situation as them.